SAP/project-kb/prospector/README.md

     ai_core_sk: <file_path>
 ```

 `<model_name>` refers to the model names available in the Generative AI Hub in SAP AI Core.
-[Here](https://github.tools.sap/I343697/generative-ai-hub-readme#1-supported-models) you can find an overview of available models.
+You can find an overview of available models on the Generative AI Hub GitHub page.

 In `.env`, you must set the deployment URL as an environment variable following this naming convention:
 ```yaml